perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

  - To receive all proposals for funding made to the Committee
  - To review all proposals, including unsolicited proposals, at a meeting no less than 5 weeks after submission
  - Ensure sufficient money is available in the Fund before accepting proposals
- - Review all approved proposals and make recommendations to TPF Secretary for Funds to be released.
+ - Review all approved proposals and make recommendations to TPF Treasurer for Funds to be released.
  - Support approved proposals through to completion
  - Provide a public report to the Board every 6 months, including financials of The Fund